hrbonz/django-flexisettings/README.md

 [...]
 ```

 This is all you need to get `flexisettings` to run your settings.
+At this stage, **nothing** in the configuration object is changed, it is simply wrapped in `flexisettings` proxy object.

 Read further for more powerful features of `flexisettings`.

 # Configuration